Core Working Groups

 Implementation Science

 Supports NIH Collaboratory Trials in achieving their implementation-related research aims.
 Promotes the uptake and sustainability of NIH Collaboratory Trial interventions that have proven effective in routine practice.
 Provides guidance on de-implementation of interventions when necessary.
-Produces guidance and best practices for conducting implementation research as part of ePCTs.
+Produces guidance and best practices for conducting implementation research as part of embedded pragmatic clinical trials.

 Patient-Centered Outcomes

-Creates guidelines and defines best practices with respect to (1) selecting, compiling, and curating the most appropriate PRO measures (and stimulating the development of new instruments when new solutions are needed); (2) the creation efficient, high-quality PRO data collection systems compatible with EHRs and registries; and (3) conducting statistical analyses of PRO endpoints.
+Creates guidelines and defines best practices with respect to selecting, compiling, and curating the most appropriate patient-reported outcome (PRO) measures (and stimulating the development of new instruments when new solutions are needed); the creation of efficient, high-quality PRO data collection systems compatible with EHRs and registries; and conducting statistical analyses of PRO endpoints.